 Negotiations on the ceasefire's second phase are now expected to resume, according to US Middle East envoy Steve Witkoff.

-We're making great progress.
-Israel is sending a team right now, said Witkoff at an event hosted by the American Jewish Committee (AJC) on Tuesday.
+We're making big progress.
+Israel is sending a team right now, Witkoff said in connection with an event at the American Jewish Committee (AJC) on Tuesday.

-It will either be in Doha or in Cairo, where the negotiations will start again with the Egyptians and Qataris, he added.
+It will either be in Doha or in Cairo, where the negotiations will resume with the Egyptians and Qataris, he added.

-Last week, four coffins with remains of hostages were placed on a stage in southern Gaza along with armed Hamas men before the handover.
-One of the coffins was also found to contain a different body than agreed.
+Last week, four coffins with the remains of hostages were placed on a stage in southern Gaza, along with armed Hamas men, ahead of the handover.
+One of the coffins was also found to contain a different body than agreed upon.

-Prime Minister Benjamin Netanyahu then called Hamas "monsters" – and later announced that Saturday's planned release of Palestinians imprisoned by Israel was postponed.
+Prime Minister Benjamin Netanyahu then called Hamas "monsters" – and later announced that Saturday's planned release of Palestinians imprisoned by Israel would be postponed.

-Hamas has called the delay of the release a "serious violation" of the ceasefire agreement.
+Hamas has called the delay in the release a "serious violation" of the ceasefire agreement.